yufongpeng/AnovaBase.jl/docs/src/MixedModels.md

 anova(glm1, glmm1, glmm2)
 ```
 !!! note
-    Only likelihood-ratio test is available now.
+    Only likelihood-ratio test is available now for `GeneralizedLinearMixedModel`.